MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 > [!NOTE]
 > Work with the Firewall/Proxy/Networking admins to allow the URL’s.

-### Set up the proxy settings
+### Set up proxy settings

-The table below shows the supported proxies:
+The table below shows the supported proxy settings:

 |Supported|Not supported|
 |---|---|